fernandohab/BarcodeToWhatsApp/README.md

 # BarcodeToWhatsApp

-It reads barcodes/QR codes and then calls WhatsApp to share with a desired contact or group.
+It reads a barcode/QR code then calls WhatsApp for sharing.

-Desenvolvido em Delphi 10.4 para Android 11.
+Developed in Delphi 10.4 for Android 11.

 Library: https://github.com/Spelt/ZXing.Delphi - Apache 2.0 license